bclnet/GameSpecs/README.md

-Game Specs
+GameX
 ===

-Game Specs is an open-source, cross-platform solution for delivering game assets as a service.
+GameX is an open-source, cross-platform solution for delivering game assets as a service.

-### Game Specs Benefits:
+### GameX Benefits:
 * Portable (windows, apple, linux, mobile, intel, arm)
 * Loads textures, models, animations, sounds, and levels
 * Avaliable with streaming assets (cached)